esfelurm/Github-To-Telegram/README.md

 - Ability to screenshot from the GitHub page (With 2 sites)
 - Download the README.md file of the projects (optional)
 - Get the source code of the project in the form of a zip file (optional)
 - Translation of project descriptions into Persion
+- Get complete project information

 ## Screen Shot